unisa-hpc/RISCV-NN/benchmarks/riscv/01/readme.md

 **ARCH**: `RISCV`

 Matrix multiplication using scalar and vector MUL instructions and vector SHIFT instructions. **No** inline assembly is used.
+This benchmark uses int32_t for all tensors.
+No virtual packing.

 ## Sub Benchmarks
 ### `vector_matmul_scalar`